muratk3n/thirdwave/en/tweets/2020/week19e.md

 Tutorializing everything while learning helps.
 Then, for a new topic, check the existing tutorials support the new concept.
-If not there, major existing content reorientation begins.
+If not there, major existing content reorientation, until it is.

 *2020-5-6 22:15:7*